Network Architecture#

 )

-As a sanity check, let’s pass a batch of MNIST images through the network and check the output shape.
+As a sanity check, pass random values with the same shape as a batch of MNIST images through the model.

 output = model(batch)